-Adult: You come from a tradition of musicians!
-Your great-grandmother was a renowned veena player.
-You must carry forward the tradition and start learning how to play the veena. (does not encourage participation in decision-making)
+Adult: You should focus more on biology and chemistry.
+You come from a family of doctors!
+Your grandmother set up this nursing home.
+You must carry forward her name. (does not encourage participation in decision making)

-Children between 11-13 years of age can be engaged in making decisions regarding several aspects of their life at home and at school, how they will participate in the running of the household, what chores they will take up, how they would like to plan their day when school is in session and on holidays, study schedule, leisure time and activities, time with friends, etc.
+Children between 14-16 years of age can be engaged in making decisions regarding several aspects of their life at home, at school and their future academic and other goals-how they will participate in the running of the household-what chores they will take up, how they would like to plan their day when school is in session and on holidays, study schedule, leisure time and activities, time with friends, what their interests are, what they may wish to pursue in higher education/as a vocation, etc.

-Listening respectfully to what children have to say encourages them to share their ideas, aspirations, fears, confusion and other emotions.
+Listening keenly and respectfully to what children have to say encourages them to share their opinions, ideas, aspirations, fears, confusion and other emotions.
 Asking them to share their opinion about different things and events also encourages participation in conversations.
 It builds their self-esteem and self-confidence to speak up and express themselves.
 They are more likely to speak up and assert their right to safety and to be heard.

 Parents and teachers and other adults can speak up if a child's rights are being infringed upon.

-2. Restorative Practices and Life Skills
+2. Restorative Practices and life skills

-What are Life Skills?
+What are life skills?

-The World Health Organisation (WHO) defines Life Skills as "abilities for adaptive and positive behaviour that enables individuals to deal effectively with the demands and challenges of everyday life."
-UNICEF India defines Life Skills as "a set of abilities, attitudes and socio-emotional competencies that enable individuals to learn, make informed decisions and exercise rights to lead a healthy and productive life and subsequently become agents of change."
-UNICEF India states that the framework is "primarily built on a strong Rights-based and Empowerment approach, supporting children and adolescents in India to address vulnerabilities, lead informed lives, take decisions, and be responsible citizens."
+The World Health Organisation (WHO) defines life skills as "abilities for adaptive and positive behaviour that enables individuals to deal effectively with the demands and challenges of everyday life."
+UNICEF India defines life skills as "a set of abilities, attitudes and socio-emotional competencies that enable individuals to learn, make informed decisions and exercise rights to lead a healthy and productive life and subsequently become agents of change."
+UNICEF India states that the framework is "primarily built on a strong Rights based and Empowerment approach, supporting children and adolescents in India to address vulnerabilities, lead informed lives, take decisions, and be responsible citizens."
 They further emphasise that:

-Young people must be provided the opportunity to gain knowledge and develop relevant values, attitudes, and skills that will enable them to participate fully in their society and to continue learning.
-Developing Life Skills amongst them is critical to addressing the Sustainable Development Goals."
+Young people must be provided the opportunity to gain knowledge and develop relevant values, attitudes and skills that will enable them to participate fully in their society and to continue learning.
+Developing life skills amongst them is critical to addressing the Sustainable Development Goals."

-The World Health Organisation recognises the following 10 Life Skills and defines them in the following manner.4
+The World Health Organisation recognises the following 10 life skills and defines them in the following manner.